binbashar/terraform-aws-tfstate-backend/README.md

   # By default replication is disabled but it shows below for the sake of the example
   bucket_replication_enabled = false

-  # Notice that even though replication is not enabled, we still need to pass a secondary_region provider
+  # Notice that even though replication is not enabled, we still need to pass a secondary provider
   providers = {
-    aws = aws
+    aws.primary   = aws
     aws.secondary = aws.secondary
   }
 }